Magnolia Projects: History

-durring the crack cocaine epidemic.
-Crime and drug activity increased aswell police patrols.
+during the crack cocaine epidemic.
+Crime and drug activity increased as well as police patrols.

 In 2001-02, demolition of portions of the projects began as part of a Housing Authority of New Orleans (HANO) revitalization plan.
 By 2005, only the 1955 expansion had been razed.
 The majority of the remaining buildings were vacant and fenced off, with only a portion still occupied, when the area flooded in the aftermath of Hurricane Katrina (see: Effects of Hurricane Katrina in New Orleans).
-Redevelopment work has been delayed in the aftermath of the disastrous flood, which devastated the majority of the city.
+Redevelopment work was delayed in the aftermath of the disastrous flood, which devastated the majority of the city.
 As of late 2008, the Magnolia Projects had been vacated and the majority of buildings razed.
 On January 7, 2009, local, state, federal and HUD officials met to break ground on a new $183 million C.J.
 Peete community meant to replace the Magnolia Projects.
 The plans include 460 units, a Recovery School District school and YMCA in the first phase.
 2/3 of the community will be mixed-use and mixed-income, with the rest being market value apartments and town homes.

 In 2011, the rebranded Harmony Oaks community, developed by McCormack Baron Salazar, opened as a mixed-use community of 460 apartments and homes, including public housing, low income and market-rate dwellings.
 The new Harmony Oaks, redeveloped on the old Magnolia Projects site, is located on some 41 acres southeast of the intersection of Claiborne and Louisiana Aves.
 The site is bounded by Washington Ave. to the east, LaSalle St. and Freret St. to the south, Louisiana and Toledano Aves. to the west, and S. Claiborne Ave. to the north.
 The redeveloped projects are a continuation of New Orleans' move towards new urbanism, favoring urban neighborhood development over suburban sprawl.